ML

 Staphylococcus aureus innate immune evasion

-In collaboration with Dr Michaela Serpi (Cardiff University) we are developing novel 1,3,4-oxadiazoyl based lipoteichoic acid (LTA) inhibitors.
-LTA are glycopolymeric structures that form an integral part of the Gram-positive cell envelope and are central for bacterial viability and virulence.
-Therefore, the LTA biosynthetic pathway represents promising drug targets.
-We have developed novel analogues of the small molecule LTA inhibitor, compound 1771 which display significantly improved activity.
-Current focus is on developing new and more stable compounds and to determine the precise mechanism of action of these molecules.
+Project 1: Oxadiazole-based small molecule inhibition of lipoteichoic acids (LTAs).
+LTAs are core glycopolymeric structures that form an integral part of the Gram-positive cell envelope and are central for bacterial viability and virulence.
+Our current focus is on developing new and more stable small molecules and to determine the precise mechanism of action of this novel class of antibiotic.